 The hanging leg raise is a daunting ab workout.
-Because it puts a lot of pressure on the hip flexors, it is not great for individuals recuperating from injuries to the upper body or hip.
+Because it puts a lot of pressure on the hip flexors, it is not great for individuals recuperating from hip, shoulder, wrist, or other upper boy injuries.

 There are different hanging leg raise variations, and with each upgrade, the isolation gets better.
 In order of difficulty, some of these variations you can try includes: